ashleygwilliams/blog-assets/source/_posts/Getting-Started-with-Ember-2-0.md

 >
 > Read the original article to understand the **Whys**.

-In future posts we will cover all the things that we will see here and a lot more.
-Those articles will be part of a series called **Discovering Ember 2.0**!

 ### You can see the live application [here](https://ember-2-blog.firebaseapp.com/), and the source [here](https://github.com/ericdouglas/ember-simple-blog).

 1. First you need to install [Ember-CLI](http://www.ember-cli.com/), that is the command-line interface for building Ember applications.